Approved 2015; amended 2017; amended in 2021.

 - Shall act as chief executive officer in the event the President is unable to serve.

-- Shall serve as Program Chair for the annual meeting.
+- Shall serve as Conference Planning Committee Chair for the annual Chapter meeting.

 - Shall be responsible for keeping and distributing minutes of the Chapter’s meetings, distributing election ballots, and recording and communicating election results.